Patient capital is the key to long-term wealth creation. Patient capital is the opposite of active trading and non-stop speculating.

 Let's take a look at the latest asset allocation of the ~$30 billion Yale endowment fund, which has returned 11.8% a year for the past 20 years.

-What stands out most from Yale’s asset allocation is how little there is in traditional Domestic Equity (3%) and Bonds And Cash (6.5%).
+What stands out most from Yale's asset allocation is how little there is in traditional Domestic Equity (3%) and Bonds And Cash (6.5%).
 90%+ of their assets are in patient capital investments.
+Private investments, such venture capital dominates the list.

 Their 26% asset allocation into Absolute Return are investments in hedge funds that likely have a blend of long-short equity and credit investments.
 However, these funds have long-term lockups as well.